1.1 Pressures – When the tyres are up to working temperatures they should be about 25psi for optimum footprint and hence grip.

 Qualifying – Use hotlap on most tracks, but Spa will run out of allowed charge by Stavelot using Hotlap or Overtake modes.

 Race – if in doubt, use Top Speed throughout the race and a dab of the KERS button when necessary.
 For those who want to manage charge and get the most out of it:-

 - Hi speed tracks – Switch between Overtake and Top Speed (use Bal Hi/Low if Top Speed won’t recharge)

 - Medium speed tracks – Bal Hi, Overtake and Top Speed are probably the best (use Top Speed to recharge or Bal Low if that fails).

 - Low speed tracks – Manage between Bal Low and Bal Hi and even Hotlap (use Top Speed if Bal Low won’t recharge)

-5.2 MTU-K Recovery (Levels 0 – 10) Low levels give more stability under braking, but most people can cope in the SF17-T with the highest level 10.
+5.2 MGU-K Recovery (Levels 0 – 10) Low levels give more stability under braking, but most people can cope in the SF17-T with the higher levels 7-10.
 Hence, the recharging rate has been reduced from the original SF15T levels by around 20%.
 Level 10 is tricky in slow hairpins in particular, the car can easily get a bit “stuck”.

-5.4 MTU-H Battery/Motor Mode Set this to “Motor” – end of, you should never need to use battery – one thing less to think about!
+5.4 MGU-H Battery/Motor Mode Set this to “Motor” – end of, you should never need to use battery – one thing less to think about!